- Contrary to popular belief, obesity is rarely caused by our genes.

 - Try walking, cutting back on sweet beverages like juice, and making an effort to get a better night's sleep.

 Contrary to popular belief, obesity is rarely caused only by our genes.
 According to the Harvard School of Public Health (HSPH), the genetic factors linked to obesity comprise only a small part of the overall risk.
 However, the CDC notes that the variation in how people’s weight responds to the same environment suggests that genes do play a role in the development of obesity.
-Sometimes even people who carry genes associated with obesity don't become overweight, and vise versa.
+Sometimes even people who carry genes associated with obesity don't become overweight, and vice versa.
 That's because, along with possible genetic factors, weight is also influenced by lifestyle factors.
 Even with a genetic predisposition, those who are overweight or obese may be able to change their weight slowly, through altering lifestyle habits and with support from family and friends.
 If your weight remains unchanged, healthy lifestyle habits will still make you healthier, regardless of what the scale weighs in at.

 HPSH reports that researchers have identified certain rare instances in which obesity seems to be caused solely by genetic mutations.
 One such rare form of obesity, called "monogenetic obesity," appears to be caused by spontaneous mutations in single genes that are involved in appetite control and food intake.
 Certain genetic syndromes are also linked to obesity, including Prader-Willi and Bardet-Biedl syndromes.